Updated October, 2021

-The protection of personal information is important to the Australian Parachute Federation Ltd (APF).
-The APF is committed to respecting individual's privacy and the protection of personal information.
+This Policy applies to Australian Parachute Federation Ltd, its Directors, Staff, Volunteers, Members and Member Organisations.
+APF is committed to respecting individual's privacy where appropriate as well as the protection of personal information.

 1. Why does the APF collect personal information?

 APF collects personal information to properly and efficiently carry out its functions, including to provide products and services to you and to facilitate the provision of marketing and promotion services that may be of interest to you.